psitem/edgerouter-backup/README.md

 # edgerouter-backup

+Ubiquiti provides `system config-management commit-archive location` as a way to push configuration commits to a remote location.
+For my use, I have two problems with it:

+1. It backups up in their bracket-y format instead of CLI commands.
+2. They use a unique filename for each commit.
+I want to put my configuration files into source control, so having the same name is preferable.

-These are my backup scripts for hooking into the EdgeRouter `commit` process, pushing the configuration to a remote host, and remotely executing a `git commit` and `git push`.
-This depends on having `git` and a git repo configured on the remote host, not the EdgeRouter.
-This can be using along side `system config-management commit-archive location` or as a replacement.
+This backup script hooks into the EdgeRouter `commit` process and generates both CLI and bracket-y style configuration files.
+The files are then sent to a remote server, and `git commit` and `git push` are run on the remote server -- avoiding having to install `git` on the EdgeRouter itself.
+This script can be used along side `config-management` or as a replacement.

 These scripts do not modify any Ubiquiti-provided files.
 The locations of all the files will surivive reboots and should surivive a firmware upgrade (untested).
 I've personally tested this on an ER-8 and ER-X-SFP running v1.9.1 firmware.
 Should work on any EdgeRouter, might work on the USG / USG Pro as well.